MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 ## Compromised Users report

 This report, available to anyone with Exchange Online Protection, shows the number of user accounts marked as Suspicious or Restricted users, data particularly useful as accounts enter either of the states that indicate the user account may be problematic, or even compromised.
 With frequent use, the Compromised User report can spot spikes, and even trends, in accounts marked in suspicious or restricted states, giving evidence there could be an issue with security and the wellness of your tenant.
+The aggregate view shows data for the last 90 days and the detail view shows data for the last 30 days.

 ![The compromised users report as it appears in Microsoft 365.](../../media/tp-threatProtectStatRpt-CompromisedUserRpt.png)